David Mellor: Government minister

 Mellor was made Parliamentary Under-Secretary of State at the Department of Energy in 1981.

 In 1983, Mellor was appointed as a minister in the Home Office where he was involved in several pieces of legislation, including the Police and Criminal Evidence Act 1984 and the Prosecution of Offences Act 1985 (which established the Crown Prosecution Service).
 He was also involved with legislation enabling the re-investigation of miscarriages of justice, and with the Animals (Scientific Procedures) Act 1986.

-In 1987, Mellor was moved to the Foreign, Commonwealth and Development Office by Thatcher, and was made responsible for the Middle East, Eastern Europe, and the Soviet Union (before the revolutions of 1989).
+In 1987, Mellor was moved to the Foreign and Commonwealth Office by Thatcher, and was made responsible for the Middle East, Eastern Europe, and the Soviet Union (before the revolutions of 1989).
 At this point he made an extended appearance on the Channel 4 discussion programme After Dark speaking about the Mafia.

+Mellor was briefly Minister of State for Health in 1988–1989, during the Third Thatcher ministry.
+In this position, he was convinced by Graham Fraser to launch a national cochlear implants programme for people suffering from severe hearing loss.

-Mellor was briefly Secretary of State for Health and Social Care in 1988, where he was responsible for health service reforms.
-He was made a Privy Councillor in 1990 by Thatcher, shortly before she resigned as Prime Minister.
+He was made a Privy Counsellor in 1990 by Thatcher, shortly before she resigned as Prime Minister.

 Mellor was briefly Minister for the Arts in 1990 before entering John Major's new Cabinet as Chief Secretary to the Treasury in November of that year.
-He was interviewed in December 1991 on the TV programmne Hard News following the establishment of the Calcutt Review inquiring into Press Standards.
+He was interviewed in December 1991 on the TV programme Hard News following the establishment of the Calcutt Review inquiring into Press Standards.
 Mellor said during the interview that "the press – the popular press – is drinking in the last chance saloon" and called for curbs on the "sacred cow" of press freedom to curb their more extreme activities.

-Following the 1992 general election Mellor remained a Cabinet Minister as Secretary of State for Culture, Media and Sport in the newly created Department of National Heritage (now the Department for Digital, Culture, Media and Sport), during which period he was occasionally referred to as the "Minister for Fun" after comments he made to the waiting press on leaving 10 Downing Street on his appointment.
+Following the 1992 general election Mellor remained a Cabinet Minister as Secretary of State for National Heritage in the newly created Department of National Heritage (now the Department for Culture, Media and Sport), during which period he was occasionally referred to as the "Minister for Fun" after comments he made to the waiting press on leaving 10 Downing Street on his appointment.